Skip to content

 William A. Douglass Prize in Europeanist Anthropology

-The William A. Douglass Prize in Europeanist Anthropology honors the best book published annually in Europeanist anthropology as determined by a panel comprising SAE senior members, chaired by the Society’s President-elect.
+The William A. Douglass Prize in Europeanist Anthropology honors the best book published annually in Europeanist anthropology as determined by a panel of senior anthropologists, chaired by the Society’s President-elect.

 Eligible volumes must be available in English, whether published in the US or abroad.
 They must have been published in the calendar year before the prize adjudication.
-Multi-author volumes are eligible, although edited collections of essays are not.
+Multi-author volumes are eligible as well, but edited collections of essays are not.

-The deadline for submission of entries for consideration is MAY 1st
+The deadline for submission of nominations is May 1, 2026.

 To be considered for the Douglass Prize a hard copy of the eligible volume (no manuscripts, photocopies or electronic files will be accepted) must be sent to each of the three judges on the selection panel (for a total of three submitted copies).
-For instructions on where to send the books please contact the current SAE President-elect, Professor Jane Cowan, by email at [email protected] .
+For instructions on where to send the books please contact the current SAE President-elect, Professor Neringa Klumbytė, by email at klumbyn@miamioh.edu.

 American Anthropological Association